richenip/fibaroLinn/README.md

-Fibaro Linn code snippets
+Fibaro Linn LUA code snippets

-Some code to control the Linn Acurate DSM active/standby remotely from Fibaro
+Some code to control the Linn Akurate DSM active/standby remotely from Fibaro Home Center 2.

-First create virtual device in Fibaro with 2 buttons.
+First create a virtual device in Fibaro with 2 buttons.
 Add the IP address of the Linn streamer.
-Then configure the active and standby buttons with the code provided, referring to the IP adress.
+Then configure the active and standby buttons with the LUA code provided, referring to the IP adress.

 Leave main loop empty.